ajsmith607/memills/content/family-of-edward-hallock-mills/topics/temperance.md

 Temperance groups don't appear to be very strong here.
 The only mention I found was the "Royal Templars of Temperance" who began meeting in 1878.
 They didn't seem to be very powerful.
 No date was given as to when they ceased to exist.
 </blockquote>
 <figcaption>
-— <cite>Personal correspondence with Allan Starkweather, Corfu Village Historian</cite>
+— <cite>28 May 2021, Allan Starkweather, personal correspondence.</cite>
 </figcaption>
 </figure>